Once Upon A Time... SR-71

 12 December 1957, John Hazen, another CD

-was trying to organize a TV program to brief
+organize a TV program to brief the public on

-the public on UFOs.
-He wanted to mention on
+UFOs.
+He wanted to mention on the show that

-of interest.
-Although he advised Mayher not to
+Although he advised Mayher not to take this

-was a US citizen and would have to make his
+US citizen and would have to make his own

 contacted Mayher, who told him his story of